|D. Mark Austin|

 D. Mark Austin, PhD

 Dr. Austin is an associate professor of sociology and also serves on the program faculty of the Urban and Public Affairs PhD program.
 A good deal of his past and current research has focused on issues related to community and urban sociology examining matters such as perceptions of safety, attitudes about growth and the environment, reactions to crime, and factors related to neighborhood satisfaction.
-While much of his past research has focused on geographically stable communities, in more recent work he has examined issues related to geographically mobile communities with some of the research dealing with community, historical, and subcultural issues involving motorcyclists in American culture.
+While much of his past research has focused on geographically stable communities, in more recent work he has examined issues related to geographically mobile communities with some of his research dealing with community, historical, and subcultural issues involving motorcyclists in American culture.
+This has also lead to an interest in edgework, the sociology of risk-taking.
+Additionally, some of his work has combined the use of photography and survey research.

-Some of his more recent works include "Community in a Mobile Subculture: The World of the Touring Motorcyclist" with Patricia Gagne', "Ritual and Boundary Distinction in a Recreational Community: A Case Study of Motorcycle Rallies and Riders,” and "Commodification, and Popular Imagery of the Biker in American Culture" with Patricia Gagné and Angela Orend.
-Current projects include “Fear of Criminal Victimization on a College Campus: Location and Demographic Factors” with Nancy Steinmetz, "Bum Hunters: The Simulations and Neutralizations of Negative Actions Taken Against the Homeless” with Elizabeth Anne Griffith, and “Film Representations of Executions: An Examination of Ritual and Accuracy” with Emilie B. Dyer.
+Some of his more recent publications include "Community in a Mobile Subculture: The World of the Touring Motorcyclist" with Patricia Gagne', "Ritual and Boundary Distinction in a Recreational Community: A Case Study of Motorcycle Rallies and Riders,” and "Fear of Criminal Victimization on a College Campus: A Visual and Survey Analysis of Location and Demographic Factors" with former graduate student Nancy Steinmetz.

 James K. Beggan, PhD